rdsea/sys4bigml/tutorials/edgemodelop/README.md

 ## IoT Streaming data

-In this section, we will build the simplest streaming pipeline for IoT using MQTT protocol provided by [HiveMQ](https://www.hivemq.com/).
-To have a well understanding of the HiveMQ Pub/Sub mechanism, you may prefer to [this](https://youtu.be/jTeJxQFD8Ak)
+In this section, we will build a simple streaming pipeline for IoT using the MQTT broker provided by [HiveMQ](https://www.hivemq.com/).
+To have a well understanding of the HiveMQ Pub/Sub mechanism, you may prefer to [this](https://youtu.be/jTeJxQFD8Ak).

 Here, our model includes two clients (one publisher and one subscriber) and one MQTT broker.
 The Raspbian-Rasp will play as a data collector and publish data to the MQTT broker running on the Ubuntu-Rasp, while your computer will be a subscriber which may save data to database for pre-processing or ML training later.